jwl-7/c0de_gr1nd/python_explanations/delete_kth_last_from_list.md

 # Remove the *k*th Last Element from a List
-Given a singly linked list and an integer _k_, write a program to remove the *k*th last element from the list.
-Your algorithm cannot use more than a few words of storage, regardless of the length of the list.
-In particular, you cannot assume that it is possible to record the length of the list.
+Given a singly linked list and an integer _k_, remove the *k*th last element from the list.

 ## Example
 ```